 Techniques and applications of classical mechanics: calculus of variations, Lagrangian and Hamiltonian formulations.
 The special theory of relativity and applications: relativistic mechanics, electrodynamics in covariant form.
 Cosmology.

 This paper presents the foundation theory for two major topics in Physics.
-The Classical Mechanics section introduces the formal framework of classical mechanics and illustrates its application to two-body problems, rotating systems, collisions and chaos.
+The Classical Mechanics section introduces the formal framework of Classical Mechanics and illustrates its application to two-body problems, oscillating systems and non-inertial frames such as rotating systems.
 The Special Relativity and Cosmology section covers the special theory of relativity with applications to relativistic mechanics as well as an introduction to cosmology.

 |Paper title||Mathematical Physics|